CANopenTerm/CANopenTerm/README.md

 ## Key Features

 - **Lua 5.4 Interpreter**
-  Write scripts to automate tasks and leverage a custom API.
+  Write scripts to automate tasks and leverage a [custom API](/lua-api).

 - **Robust and Portable Source Code**
-  CANopenTerm's source code is written entirely in ANSI C, ensuring robust performance and high portability with minimal dependencies.
+  - CANopenTerm's source code is written entirely in ANSI C, ensuring robust performance and high portability with minimal dependencies.
-  The quality of the code is constantly monitored through static code analysis and an ever-growing number of unit tests, guaranteeing reliability and maintainability.
-Additionally, the OS abstraction layer makes it easy to port the program to other platforms, further enhancing its versatility.
+  - The quality of the code is constantly monitored through static code analysis and an ever-growing number of unit tests, guaranteeing reliability and maintainability.
+  - The OS abstraction layer makes it easy to port the program to other platforms, further enhancing its versatility.

 - **Open Source and Free**
   Released under a permissive open-source license, CANopenTerm is